Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Another figure runs up behind the first, a second pokemon trainer.
 But she doesn’t summon any pokemon either, and the two start to coordinate to get on either side of the rampaging nidoqueen without getting too close, so they can capture it when an opportunity arises.

 But the storm is going to make it incredibly difficult, Seto distantly realizes.
 The nidoqueen is a big target, even he could probably hit it, but to get close enough to for the ball to lock on…

 Even I could hit it… What’s he doing?
 Just sitting here and… watching, as the nidoqueen crushes the weepinbell, then brings it up to its mouth and bites its body away from its vines, causing the person above him to scream out.

 He should be helping them, he’s a trainer too, he can catch it and he’d have an incredibly powerful pokemon…

-No, he can’t.
-All he has are pokeballs, scattered around the room (one fell out the newly opened wall).
+No. All he has are pokeballs, scattered around the room (one fell out the newly opened wall).
 He would need an ultra ball to capture something that massive.

 But he can still help.
 He can keep it distracted…